blakegearin/codeowners-helper/README.md

 ## Usage

-### Analyze Repos
+### Analyze Codeowners

+#### Description

-**Description:** This will audit the existing repos belonging to one team to determine the location of CODEOWNERS files and whether there are any missing and/or extra users listed.
+This will audit the repos belonging to one team to determine the location of CODEOWNERS files and whether there are any missing team members or extra.

+#### Features

+* Option to remove team members & repos
+* Progress bar
+* Detailed results displayed in tables
+* Messages are color- & symbol-coded for easy reading

-#### Parameters
+#### Run

 This can be run without command-line arguments but you will be prompted to type required arguments during execution.